Patrick Bowes-Lyon, 15th Earl of Strathmore and Kinghorne: Life

-As a maternal uncle of the bride, Bowes-Lyon was a leading guest at the 1947 wedding of Princess Elizabeth and Philip Mountbatten.
+He was the eldest brother of Lady Elizabeth Bowes-Lyon (later Queen Elizabeth The Queen Mother), and thus an uncle of Queen Elizabeth II and Princess Margaret.
+As an uncle of the bride, Strathmore was a leading guest at the 1947 wedding of Princess Elizabeth and Philip Mountbatten.

 Marriage and issue

-The Earl married Lady Dorothy Beatrix Godolphin Osborne (3 December 1888 – 18 June 1946), daughter of George Osborne, 10th Duke of Leeds, on 21 November 1908 in London.
-The couple had four children:
+He married Lady Dorothy Beatrix Godolphin Osborne (3 December 1888 – 18 June 1946), daughter of George, 10th Duke of Leeds, on 21 November 1908 in London.
+They had four children: